AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Improved security in report configuration to protect from clickjacking.
 This applies to new reports.
 For old reports, you need to republish them to apply changes.
 (NEO-13282)

-* Improved the key encryption in the cryptString to fix a potential heap buffer read overflow.
+* Fix a small memory issue in cryptString.
 (NEO-20071)

 * Improved monitor JSP to fix an internal IP disclosure.
 (NEO-16821)

-* Fixed an issue which could display stack traces in error messages.
-(NEO-12388)
+* Fixed an issue where stack trace information could be displayed to non admin users.

 * Improved the management of cached data from previous sessions.
 (NEO-17039)

 **Improvements**